tmaxmax/serverpropertiesapi/v2/DOC.md

 - `sort=type` will sort the response ascending, lexicographically by type
 - `sort=upcoming` will move the upcoming features to the end of the list

 You can inverse the sorting order by putting a `-` in front of the desired sorting category (for example, `sort=-name` will sort the response descending, lexicographically by property name).
+Don't use any other characters, such as `+`, to manipulate the sorting order, as it will be ignored.

 Any other queries or unspecified query values are ignored by the API.